zentrum-lexikographie/dwdsmor/README.md

 installations and published as open source.
 In contrast we provide **multiple lexica** resulting in different editions of DWDSmor:

-1. the **Open Edition** is based on a subset of the [DWDS dictionary](https://www.dwds.de/), covering the most common word forms and released freely with the grammar for general use and experiments;
+1. the **DWDS Edition**, derived from the complete lexical dataset of the [DWDS dictionary](https://www.dwds.de/) and available upon request for research purposes,
-1. the **DWDS Edition**, which is derived from the complete lexical dataset of the DWDS and available upon request for research purposes.
+1. the **Open Edition**, based on a subset of the DWDS, covering the most common word forms and released freely with the grammar for general use and experiments.

 Depending on the edition and word class, coverage ranges from 70 to 100% with the notable exceptions of foreign language words and named
-entities: Generally, both classes are not part of the underlying DWDS dictionary and thus barely covered.
+entities: Generally, both classes are not part of the underlying DWDS dictionary and thus barely covered by DWDSmor.
 Current overall coverage measured against the [German Universal Dependencies treebank](https://universaldependencies.org/treebanks/de_hdt/index.html) is documented on the respective [Hugging Face Hub page](https://huggingface.co/zentrum-lexikographie) of each edition.